Project completed in 2024

 Project contributions

 This research should contribute to both knowledge and practice.
 The contribution to knowledge lies in the fact that it will clarify the concept of the value of built assets and its application in an integrated management perspective. its application from an integrated management perspective.
-The expected contribution to practice is to provide institutional owners of built assets with the tools to (artifacts) to improve their decision-making based on the involvement of all customer requirements. customers.
+The expected contribution to practice is to provide institutional owners of built assets with tools (artifacts) to improve their decision-making based on the involvement of all customer requirements. customers.
 These tools could help them make decisions based on real requirements rather than assumptions, in order to maximize value creation.
 These tools could help them make decisions based on real requirements rather than assumptions, in order to maximize the value generated in a future built environment in Canada.

 Publications